que-son-metodos-variables-estaticos-en-programacion

 Static variables and methods are those that belong to the class itself, rather than to individual instances of the class.

-This means that there is a single copy of each static variable or method, shared by all instances of that class.
+This means there is a single copy of each static variable or method, shared by all instances of that class.

-class and each instance had its own book where it kept its own data, the static variables and methods would be like a large shared whiteboard that everyone can read from and write to.
+To give an example, if you had a Person class and each instance had its own book containing its personal data, static variables and methods would be a large shared whiteboard that everyone can read from and write to.

 Static Variables and Methods